-To have interoperability of Security Authentication Service (SAS) between C++ and WebSphere Application Server, use the Common Secure Interoperability Version 2 (CSIv2) authentication protocol over Remote Method Invocation over the Internet Inter-ORB Protocol (RMI-IIOP).
-To have interoperability of SAS between WebSphere Application Server and WebSphere Application Server for z/OS use the zSAS authentication protocol over RMI-IIOP.
+To have interoperability of zSeries Security Authentication Service (zSAS) between C++ and WebSphere Application Server, use the Common Secure Interoperability Version 2 (CSIv2) authentication protocol over Remote Method Invocation over the Internet Inter-ORB Protocol (RMI-IIOP).
+To have interoperability of zSAS between WebSphere Application Server for Distributed and WebSphere Application Server for z/OS use the CSIv2 authentication protocol over RMI-IIOP.